To register your interest in becoming an Educator with our Scheme:

 - A change in lifestyle for your own family.
 The other members of your household need to be supportive of your choice and willing to make the changes necessary to your home to meet safety standards and accommodate your daily routines.

 - Following Family Day Care regulations and policies regarding smoking, drug use and alcohol consumption which prohibit smoking, the use of drugs or drinking alcohol while children are in care.
 For your family this means that you and other family members cannot smoke, use drugs or consume alcohol during your working hours.

 - Your friends and family need to be aware that as a Family Day Care Educator you are being paid by parents to provide a valuable quality child care and education service in your home.
-As the children are your priority you will be busy in your role as an Educator, and you will not have the time to sit and chat to visitors.
-The Scheme does not support having friends and family regularly visiting you during work hours.
-The Coordination Team needs to be aware of all visitors during your work hours.
+The children are your priority you will be busy in your role as an Educator, so the Scheme does not support having friends and family regularly visiting you during work hours.

 - Being a Family Day Care Educator is a work commitment like any other job.
 Planned holidays and days off require plenty of notice given to families and the Coordination Team.

 - Family Day Care Educators undergo annual Re-registration with the Scheme, which includes house inspections, vehicle inspections, car seat restraint checks, medical checks, first aid, CPR, Anaphylaxis and Asthma updates, Blue Card checks etc.